 Employees in Norway earn an annual salary of $54, 027, one of the highest in the world.

 Norway is a natural resources-rich country with abundant oil, forest, and other natural resources.
-Here the rates of taxes are high but one of the benefits is that people are given high-quality health services and higher education for free.
+The country has a high tax rates but offers high-quality health services and higher education for free.